Lancashire Reducing Reoffending Boards

 These local Boards will feed into the county-wide Strategic Reducing Reoffending Board which will provide the overall direction for the partnership in helping to reduce levels of reoffending and keeping Lancashire safe.
 The work of all of these Boards will be overseen by an Independent Chair.

-Appointed in April 2018, Jerry brings with him a wealth of experience and knowledge around crime, reoffending and the criminal justice system as a former Chief Constable in Cumbria.
-Prior to this he was a senior officer at Lancashire Constabulary and is familiar with the challenges faced across the county as well as key partnerships.
+Appointed in April 2020, Paul brings with him a wealth of experience and knowledge around crime, reoffending and the criminal justice system as a former Detective in Lancashire Constabulary.

 The role of the Chair is to ensure the running of each local board, and bring this information and insight to the Strategic Reducing Reoffending Board which sits above these.